krzemienski/awesome-from-stars/README.md

 * [kodlian/TVVLCPlayer](https://github.com/kodlian/TVVLCPlayer): TVVLCPlayer lets you integrate easily a powerfull video player with playback control views to your tvOS apps.
 * [linagora/Twake](https://github.com/linagora/Twake): Twake is a secure open source collaboration platform to improve organizational productivity.
 * [facebookarchive/Tweaks](https://github.com/facebookarchive/Tweaks): An easy way to fine-tune, and adjust parameters for iOS apps in development.
-* [rjmacarthy/twinny](https://github.com/rjmacarthy/twinny): The most no-nonsense locally hosted (or API hosted) AI code completion plugin for Visual Studio Code, like GitHub Copilot but 100% free!
+* [rjmacarthy/twinny](https://github.com/rjmacarthy/twinny): The ultimate straightforward, locally or API-hosted AI code completion plugin for Visual Studio Code—like GitHub Copilot but completely free!
 * [amiechen/twitch-batch-loader](https://github.com/amiechen/twitch-batch-loader): Batch download twitch clips in terminal
 * [TorbenCapiau/Twitch-Clips-Downloader](https://github.com/TorbenCapiau/Twitch-Clips-Downloader): Streamers have been receiving a lot of copyright complaints and are forced to delete all their clips to avoid their Twitch account being closed.
 Save the clips you've made with this tool.
 * [dudik/twitch-m3u8](https://github.com/dudik/twitch-m3u8): Get the stream URL of a Twitch livestream or past broadcast (VOD).